Skip to content

 Questions

-• Change the values in num_gangs(), num_workers() and vector_length() and check if you would see any performance difference compared to the default thread used by a compiler.
+• What happens to performance when you modify the values in num_gangs(), num_workers(), and vector_length() compared to the default thread settings used by the compiler?